 For example, Starbucks commits to paying workers a living wage worldwide.
 This helps ensure that employees can earn enough money to support themselves and their families without relying on government assistance programs like food stamps and Medicaid.

 Another example is Patagonia’s lifetime guarantee on all products sold by the company—which means that if you purchase an item from Patagonia, it will be replaced at any time for any reason as long as you own it (and even after you’ve passed away).

-With so many experts – or self-proclaimed experts – discussing business models, research in the field is moving at a rapid pace, often in quite controversial directions.
-However, I recently found a very interesting article on sustainable business models and their archetypes.
+With so many experts – or self-proclaimed experts – discussing business models, research in the field is racing, often in quite controversial directions.
+However, I recently found an interesting article on sustainable business models and their archetypes.

-A team of researchers from Cambridge and Delft university, funded as part of the innovation scheme found in the previous EU budget model, developed a framework which helps to cluster sustainable business models on two distinct levels.
-First, business models are clustered into one of three macro areas, including technological, social and organizational concepts.
-This serves as a continuous reminder that sustainability is not only technology-driven, but can happen and does happen because of social, personal and group dynamics.
+A team of researchers from Cambridge and Delft University, funded as part of the innovation scheme found in the previous EU budget model, developed a framework that helps to cluster sustainable business models on two distinct levels.
+First, business models are pressed into three macro areas: technological, social, and organizational concepts.
+This serves as a continuous reminder that sustainability is not only technology-driven but can happen and does happen because of social, personal, and group dynamics.

 The second level defines eight distinct archetypes, which include:

 4) Delivering functionality

 6) EncouThisraging sufficienThisurposing for society and the environment